edbook/haskoli-islands/README.md

 edbook build-all
 ```

 ```bash
 edbook build undirbuningur_stae
 ```

 ## Run development server

 Run a dev server for local development.
-This will open a tab in your browser at http://localhost:8000 which will update each time you you save a document in the project being worked on in the [source](src/projects) directory.
+This will open a tab in your browser at http://localhost:8000 which will update each time you you save a document in the project being worked on in the [source](projects) directory.
 The build ends up in the `_build/your-project` where `your-project` is the project you are building.
+For example

 ```bash
 edbook build undirbuningur_stae --auto
 ```

-## Sagecell

-All `*.sage` files should be added to `src/extensions/sagecell-extension/examples` directory so they can be reused across projects.
-You can continue to reference them by filename only.

 ## Contribute